kenjennings/Random-Acts-Of-Asm/README.md

 The Atari always has more than one way to solve a problem.
 Here is another way to horizontally scroll text without using the hardware scrolling features.
 This version uses bit-mapped graphics memory instead of the soft character set used in font_left_scroll1.asm, and font_left_scroll2.asm above.

-Since Atari graphics us linear memory rather than a character set-like arrangement this provides a few advantages.
-The shifting is going through a straight line of memory, so looping code can be used that does not require extra address manipulation in each pass.
-This results in much faster code than the original font_left_scroll1 demo, and while this program retains loops for shifting the bitmaps it is only a little slower than the large code resulting from the unrolled loops for font_left_scroll2.
+Since Atari graphics use linear memory rather than a character set-like arrangement this provides a few advantages.
+The shifting is going through sequential bytes of memory, so looping code can be used that does not require extra address manipulation in each pass.
+This results in much faster code than the original font_left_scroll1 demo, and while this program retains loops for shifting the bitmaps it is only a little slower than the large code resulting from the unrolled loops in font_left_scroll2.

 ---